-Our what was once heartbreak from our miscarriage had turned into then hope, the only hope we had, that if we had become pregnant naturally once, surely it could happen again?
+What was once heartbreak from our miscarriage had turned into hope, the only hope we had, that if we had become pregnant naturally once, surely it could happen again?

-The hardest thing about having Unexplained Infertility meant we didn't qualify for Public Funding as we have to have been trying for a minimum of five years.
-Which may not be long for some - but felt/still does feel like a lifetime!!
+The hardest thing about having Unexplained Infertility meant we didn't qualify for Public Funding as we had to have been trying for a minimum of five years.
+This may not be long for some - but it felt/still does feel like a lifetime!!

 We tried our best to continue life as normal and not let this fertility journey affect us negatively, weaken us, or worse, affect our relationship.

 We were fortunate to buy our first home, and we got married.
 I couldn't get through the heartache without my husband by my side.
 We continue to overcome every month obstacle and test together and come out stronger at the other end.